 The vast majority of our classes will have in-person opportunities when possible.
 However, some recitations and large enrollment classes are fully remote.

-Within SCI, all courses will be possible to participate in via remote engagement, and do not require physical presence on campus.
+Flex @ Pitt will remain in place for the duration of the pandemic, so all courses will be possible to participate in via remote engagement, and do not require physical presence on campus.

 I am a TA or UTA.
 Do I need to come to class in person?